 In addition to a per-transaction percentage, many payment gateway and payment processing providers charge all or some of the following:

 - PCI-compliance fees

-- Higher prices for cards like American Express
+- higher prices for cards that use their own networks such as American Express

 What’s the relationship between merchant accounts, payment processors and payment gateways?

 |The technology that moves money between your business’s bank account (merchant account) and your client’s credit card bank||The bank or entity that processes your payments||The banks or financial institutions that manage your merchant account|

 A merchant account is what establishes a business relationship between you and your merchant services provider (e.g., the bank account for your business).
 With traditional credit card processing services, you cannot take payments until after you apply and are approved for a merchant account.
 A payment processor is the bank that actually processes the payment request.
 When customers pay with a credit card, payment gateways connect merchant accounts with payment processors by transferring credit card information between the bank that issued the credit card and the bank account for your business.

 What’s the difference between a payment gateway and a payment switch?

 The payment switch is part of the payment gateway and is responsible for making sure incoming payment requests (transactions) are directed to the right place.
 When the gateway receives a payment request, the transaction is routed to the payment switch (this process is called “transaction switching”), then the switch routes the transaction to the correct issuing bank for approval.

 If I already have a payment gateway provider do I still need to worry about PCI compliance?